-Once you have completed your research and selected the university you are planning to transfer to, it is time to start applying!
-Entry requirements and documentation will be different depending on the university and the degree — remember to check the university website for full details about the program or major that interests you.
+Once you have completed your research and selected your new university, it is time to apply to transfer!
+Entry requirements and documentation are different depending on the university and the degree — remember to check the university website for full details about the program or major that interests you.

-Your academic credentials or transcripts from the local institution you attended (if your transcript is in another language, it has to be translated into English)
+Your academic credentials or transcripts from the local institution you attended (if your transcript is in another language, it must be translated into English)

 Standardized English language tests such as the TOEFL and IELTS

-American Collegiate helps international students earn recognized credits that can be applied toward a transfer to a top-ranked US university.
+American Collegiate helps international students earn recognized credits which can be applied toward a transfer to a top-ranked US university.
 Program options include digital learning, on campus, or Honors.

 Digital learning: With just a laptop and internet connection, you can start your US university degree program from home and stay on track — no study delays or interruptions.
 The award-nominated American Collegiate Live digital classroom experience lets international students earn recognized credits and learn in real time with top faculty at the University of Massachusetts Boston, a nationally ranked university.

-An additional option for transfer students is the Transfer Direct program, part of Shorelight’s exclusive Signature Student Experience offerings.
+An additional option for transfer students is Transfer Direct, part of Shorelight’s exclusive Signature Student Experience programs.
 With Transfer Direct, counselors work with you to estimate your qualifying transfer credits and then create an individualized study plan, including identifying which universities may be the best fit for your transfer, submitting applications, and completing the enrollment process.

-Now that you know how the US transfer process works for international students, be confident and plan your journey to the US!
+Now that you know how to transfer universities in the USA, be confident and plan the next step in your educational journey!
 Remember, each university may have different transfer requirements, so speak to an advisor to get the best advice for you and your goals.